SuiSunbeam/sui-move-intro-course/unit-two/lessons/2_ownership.md

 ## Shared Mutable Objects

 Shared objects in Sui can be read or mutated by anyone.
-Shared object transactions require global ordering through a consensus layer protocol, unliked owned objects.

 To create a shared object, one can call this method: